-Hidden behind a façade of blacked out windows and ambiguous language about their true purpose, "saunas" have long been a feature of Edinburgh's streets.
-The services offered within these establishments tends to go further than the Scandinavian steam rooms with which they share a name, because confused tourists aside, those who frequent the seven or so saunas in the Scottish capital are primarily there to buy or sell sex.
+Hidden behind a facade of blacked-out windows and ambiguous language about their true purpose, "saunas" have long been a feature of Edinburgh's streets.
+The services offered within these establishments tend to go beyond those offered in the Scandinavian steam rooms that bear the same name.
+Anyone who frequents the seven or so saunas in the Scottish capital are looking for more than a place to relax—they're there to buy or sell sex.

 On Tuesday, Edinburgh City Council's Health and Social Committee will meet to consider the progress of their "harm reduction strategy" towards sex work after its first year.
 Their report makes for grim reading, offering the first official acknowledgement that far from reducing harm, the ramping up of police raids and ending of sauna licensing has seen the city go backwards in terms of the safety and protections offered to those working in the sex trade.

-Condom use among sex workers has reportedly fallen, the prevalence of STIs has slightly increased and, for the first time in eight years, the number of sex workers attending a specialist NHS clinic has gone down – by nearly 10 percent – with no corresponding evidence to suggest that the number of women selling sex has in itself reduced.
-Perhaps most concerning is the report's admission that the rise in unprotected sex may be "precipitated by fear of being found by the police to be in possession of condoms" which it says can be used "as evidence to indicate the selling of sex".
+Condom use among sex workers has reportedly fallen, the prevalence of STIs has slightly increased, and, for the first time in eight years, the number of sex workers attending a specialist NHS clinic has gone down—by nearly 10 percent—with no corresponding evidence to suggest that the number of women selling sex has been reduced.
+Perhaps most concerning is the report's admission that the rise in unprotected sex may be "precipitated by fear of being found by the police to be in possession of condoms," which it says can be used "as evidence to indicate the selling of sex."
 Consequently, and as a result of the raids launched two years ago, sauna managers are said to be "reluctant" to have condoms stored on site.
-With saunas no longer supplying this basic protection to their workers, it concludes that this "could lead to increased risks of unprotected sex".
-It states that over the last year, chlamydia has increased by 2 percent, hepatitis B by 0.7 percent and hepatitis C by 0.5 percent.
+With saunas no longer supplying this basic protection to their workers, it concludes that this "could lead to increased risks of unprotected sex."
+It states that over the last year, chlamydia has increased by 2 percent, hepatitis B by 0.7 percent, and hepatitis C by 0.5 percent.

-"We're really disappointed that they would make such a naïve comment, because it ignores the voice of sex worker led organisations that have put up our hands repeatedly and said, 'this is what's going to happen'," SCOT-PEP's Anelda Grové told me.
+"We're really disappointed that they would make such a naïve comment, because it ignores the voice of sex worker led organizations that have put up our hands repeatedly and said, 'This is what's going to happen,'" SCOT-PEP's Anelda Grové told me.
 "So in one way, we feel vindicated, but this isn't a positive as it's a bad outcome for sex workers."

 SCOT-PEP have been particularly critical of an insistence by Police Scotland that condoms can be used as evidence of criminality, which the council report notes is making sex workers more vulnerable.
 "Our position is that this is incredibly dangerous, because it discourages condom use in general for sex workers," says Grové.
 "The police have said that this is not their policy but we haven't seen that."